Giovanni de la Vega

-Giovanni de la Vega (born 22 February 2000) is a Dutch-Chilean footballer who plays as a midfielder for Derde Divisie club VV Scherpenzeel.
+Giovanni de la Vega (born 22 February 2000) is a Dutch-Chilean footballer who plays as a midfielder for Scherpenzeel.

 Club career

 After being released from Jong Utrecht, in 2022 he joined OFC Oostzaan in the Derde Divisie.

 In July 2022, he moved to Spain and joined Tercera División RFEF club Llosetense.

 In the second half of 2024, de la Vega returned to Netherlands and joined GVVV.
 The next season, he switched to VV Scherpenzeel in the Derde Divisie.

 International career

 In 2016, he represented Chile at under-17 level in a friendly tournament called Copa UC in Santiago, Chile, playing two matches.